davidefiocco/davidefiocco.github.io/_drafts/2020-07-11-debugging-containers-with-vs-code.md

 How to come up with the changes needed to fix the bug?
 How to add new features and improvements?

-In what follows I tackle those questions [for my code example](https://github.com/davidefiocco/streamlit-fastapi-model-serving) and FastAPI specifically.
+In what follows I tackle those questions for that code example and FastAPI specifically.
 However, with relatively minor changes, one can debug a dockerized Python app in a similar way.

 ### Entering the "bottle"